Greek Bronze Age (Cycladic, Minoan and Mycenaean)

 Andrew Shapland is responsible for the Greek Bronze Age collection.
 His PhD thesis, ‘Over the Horizon: Human-Animal Relations in Bronze Age Crete’, re-assessed the ‘nature-loving Minoans’ stereotype, arguing that animal depictions and animal remains were a key part of socially significant activities such as hunting and bull-leaping.
 A particular focus has been the iconography of Bronze Age sealstones, which frequently show animals.
 In general, his research interests centre on the role of material culture in human-animal relations.

-He is currently involved in the Knossos Urban Landscape Project, with responsibility for the Middle Minoan pottery.
+In addition to his work on the collection, he is currently involved in the Knossos Urban Landscape Project, with responsibility for the Middle Minoan pottery.
 Previous work includes archiving at Bristol Zoo, excavation projects and contract archaeology in the UK and abroad.
 He studied at Cambridge University and the UCL Institute of Archaeology before joining the department in 2009.

 Complete documentation of Greek Bronze Age material